lc82111/IB-GAN/README.md

 ![](z4.gif)

-d) Varing the 5-th elements of z from -1 to 1, , and set all other elements to 0.
+d) Varing the 5-th element of z from -1 to 1, and set all other elements to 0.

 ![](z5.gif)

-e) Varing the 7-th elements of z from -1 to 1, , and set all other elements to 0.
+e) Varing the 7-th element of z from -1 to 1, and set all other elements to 0.

 ![](z7.gif)

-f) Varing the 8-th elements of z from -1 to 1, , and set all other elements to 0.
+f) Varing the 8-th element of z from -1 to 1, and set all other elements to 0.

 ![](z8.gif)